 It’s easy to spot a bad martial arts school if you know what to look for.
 A karate school (or any martial arts school) is a business, and there is bad business in all fields, and martial arts is no exception.
 Whether you’re a parent seeking martial arts lessons for your kids, or an adult seeking martial arts lessons for yourself, there are ways to spot signs of a bad karate school, or other type of similar martial arts.

-I’ve had years of training in the martial arts, going to schools in four states total, and my experience includes karate, tae kwon do, tang soo do, kenpo, kung fu, judo and jiu-jitsu.
+I’ve had years of training in the martial arts, going to schools in four states total, rigorously training on the best thai pads, and my experience includes karate, tae kwon do, tang soo do, kenpo, kung fu, judo and jiu-jitsu.
 These martial arts schools were strikingly different in the way they were run, though some of these disciplines are very similar to each other.
 I’ve also taken introductory classes at a few other schools to get a feel for the school.
 Thus, I’ve been active in plenty of martial arts schools: eight or nine total.

 Martial arts school bad sign No. 1 – Observe the black belt adults in action.
 Can you picture them taking on several people on the street at once, or dismantling people one by one in a movie fight scene?
 If you can’t, this is a red flag.